 5 of 7

-Matthew Allen, co-founder and co-CEO of Social Security Advisors, points out that survivors need to understand their personal situation and make appropriate choices.
+Matthew Allen, co-founder and CEO of Social Security Advisors, says survivors need to understand their personal situation and make appropriate choices.
 What worked for your friend or family member may not be your best option, he says.

 For instance, many lower-earning survivors find it advantageous to take their worker’s benefit first and then switch to a survivor benefit at full retirement age, when it reaches its maximum value.
 But Allen says that high earners — often men who outlive their spouses — sometimes overlook the better option for them, which is to take their lower-earning spouse’s benefit first.